 The vehicle can overturn more easily on extremely steep hills than on level surfaces or small hills.

 Never operate this vehicle on hills too steep for the vehicle or for your abilities.

-Practice, without and with passenger (2-UP models), on smaller hills before attempting larger hills.
+Practice on smaller hills before attempting larger hills.